benchristelcom/benchristelcom.github.io/src/welcome.md

 ## Other Projects

 - [The Wayward Web](https://waywardweb.org) - A webring.
-An aspirationally collaborative effort to map the useful, human parts of the web.
+A collaborative effort to map the useful, human parts of the web.
 - [Cookbook](/recipes) - Hearty one-pot vegetarian meals.

 ## Miscellany